A Quick Lesson in Multi-band Rasters Using NAIP

 Figure 1: Vectors created while creating fires_in_AOI

 1. Extract the perimeter of the Coffee Fire (FIRE_NAME is COFFEE).
 There are a few ways you can do this, your choice.
-Name the resulting layer Coffee (and save a file).
+Name the resulting layer Coffee fire.
+(I would recommend naming the file you save coffee_fire.geojson.)

-2. Reduce the fire perimeter layer, subset_of_cal_hist_fires, by selecting only fires that have happened since 2014 (Hint: extract by attribute). i.e. YEAR_ > 2013.
+2. Reduce the number of polygons in the fire perimeter layer, subset_of_cal_hist_fires, by selecting only fires that have happened since 2014 (Hint: extract by attribute), i.e. YEAR_ > 2013.
 Name the resulting layer scratch_1.

-4. Use the “Extract layer extent” tool to get a polygon of the extent of the Coffee fire.
-Name the result extent.
+3. Use the “Extract layer extent” tool to get a polygon of the extent of the Coffee fire.
+Name the result scratch_extent.

-5. Buffer “extent” by 1000 m, use mitered joint style. (try it with default joint style too, what is the difference). name the buffered layer, our area of interest, AOI.
+4. Buffer scratch_extent by 1000 m, using mitered joint style.
+Name the buffered layer, our area of interest, AOI.
 Figure 1 shows the layers that should have been created at this point (AOI is still called Buffered in the image).

-6. Clip scratch_2 by the AOI.
+2. Clip scratch_2 by AOI.
 Save the results as fires_in_AOI.

-7. When you are satisfied that fires_in_AOI turned out correctly you can delete scratch_1, scratch_2, and extent.
+3. When you are satisfied that fires_in_AOI turned out correctly, you can delete scratch_1, scratch_2, and scratch_extent.
+(Now you should not have any temporary layers in your layer panel.)

 Figure 2: Transparency tab in symbology.